zeinabss/Zeinab_Sobhani_Test/README.md

 Question A:
 Your goal for this question is to write a program that accepts two lines (x1,x2) and (x3,x4) on the x-axis and returns whether they overlap.
 As an example, (1,5) and (2,6) overlaps but not (1,5) and (6,8).

-Please find the solution in the Python (.py) or Jupyter (.inpy) folders under the name "Overlap Check".
+Please find the solution in the Python (.py) or Jupyter (.ipynb) folders under the name "Overlap Check".
 The test cases is shown in the Jupyter Notebook file.